 Whether you want to become a doctor or a dancer, an accountant or an architect, the Miss North Carolina Pageant, an official preliminary to the Miss America Organization, has an opportunity that will help bring you closer to achieving your goals.
 To become Miss America, a contestant must first win a local competition and then compete to represent her state, a process requiring personal commitment, hard work and talent.
 A woman may compete as a state titleholder only once at the national Miss America competition.
 Thousands of young women participate each year in the local and state events, culminating in the selection of 51 national finalists who vie for the Miss America title in Las Vegas.
 Tens of thousands of volunteers organize the local and state preliminary competitions, promoting community involvement throughout the United States and furthering scholarship and achievement among young women in their communities.
 Each local titleholder supports the Miss America charity of choice by making a one hundred dollar donation to the Children’s Miracle Network.
 It does not cost a cent to compete in the Miss America program – all you need is commitment, perseverance, talent and ambition.

 To compete you must:

-- Meet residency requirements for competing in a certain town or state.
+- Meet residency requirements for competing in a certain city or local area;

-- Be in reasonably good health to meet the job requirements.
+- Be in reasonably good health to meet the job requirements; and

 *Patricia Northrup, Miss California 1992, is a commercial overseas pilot and a second lieutenant in the Air National Guard.
 Thanks to her local and state Miss America scholarships, she attended college and the nation’s top commercial flight school.
 She was awarded the AECT Commander’s Trophy, Distinguished Graduate Award and the Flying Training Award in 1997 and was the number one officer in a class of 80 at the Academy of Military Sciences in 1996.